The setting of Matariki

 Join Dr Rangi Matamua as he shares with us knowledge around the setting of Matariki.

-Known by a variety of names based on regionalised kōrero, Te Waka o Rangi is a canoe with Matariki (Pleiades) at the front and Tautoru (Orion’s Belt) at the back which is captained by a star named Taramainuku.
-Taramainuku casts his net (Te Kupenga a Taramainuku) each evening upon the Earth and hauls up the souls of those who have died that day.
-The spirits of the deceased are placed on his waka until the Tangaroa moons Haratua when the year ends, Matariki sets and Te waka o Rangi is seen vertical in the Western sky setting with the sun.
-As Matariki sets from view, we know that Taramainuku is taking our loved ones onwards to their journey into the heavens of Rarohenga.
+Known by a variety of names based on regional kōrero, Te Waka o Rangi is a canoe with Matariki at the front and Tautoru, or Orion’s Belt, at the back.
+The waka is captained by a star named Taramainuku, who casts his net, Te Kupenga a Taramainuku, each evening upon the Earth and hauls up the souls of those who have died that day.